SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 ### `witcherscript-ide.debug.showScriptAst`
 *"Show script AST"*
 A debugging command.
 Shows the Abstract Syntax Tree  of the currently focused on script as it is uderstood by the language server.
+Warning: if document's identation is done with tabs instead of spaces it may not show accurate symbol span data.

 ### `witcherscript-ide.debug.contentGraphDot`
 *"Show content graph"*